 A word that quickly comes to mind when mentioning the Rutherford appellation is “bench land” – land not quite valley floor, yet not hillside either.
 If you look at an appellation map of the Napa Valley a steep rugged and relatively remote section of the Mayacamas mountains is not within any appellation – just east of the St. Helena, Rutherford and Oakville appellations.

 With three acres of olive trees on site it makes sense to produce both olive oil and their own “house” olives.
 These trees are well over 100 years old having been planted between 1878 and 1903.
 The olives are cured in brine and then left to age in a natural oil infused with lemon rind and other herbs (all grown on the property).
 In addition, they have approximately 250,000 bees spread out among their 30 hives and a beautiful honey is also produced commercially.

 On a warm summer’s day, the property itself feels like the quintessential Mediterranean estate.
 One could almost be in Italy.
 Kiwis, avocado’s, a pomegranate – and a healthy garden all thrive here.
 But one must start with the views – 500 feet below, much of the entire Napa Valley is laid out like a patchwork quilt – and one can easily see up and down the valley.

-Their style of wines are meant to be consumed with food – they are not overly extracted – and despite their hillside estate and the hillside locations of other vineyards that they source fruit from, their wines are elegant and refined.
+Their style of wines are meant to be consumed with food and are not overly extracted.
+Despite their hillside estate and the hillside locations of other vineyards that they source fruit from, their wines are elegant and refined.
 These are wines that are pleasant to drink while they are young but certainly have the acidity to age for some time.